open-webrtc-toolkit/owt-server/doc/template/README.md

 Plugin for Internet Explorer (IE)
 -------------
-If you are developing a WebRTC web app which is intended to support IE browser, your end users must install the WebRTC IE plugin package provided in the CS_WebRTC_Client_SDK_JavaScript.<ver>.zip file to enable WebRTC capability.
+If you are developing a WebRTC web app which is intended to support IE browser, your end users must install the WebRTC IE plugin package provided in the CS_WebRTC_Client_SDK_JavaScript.&lt;ver&gt;.zip file to enable WebRTC capability.
 Follow these steps for web application that require IE browser compatibility:

  1.  ieMediaStream.p2p.js and adapter.p2p.js must be included in the HTML pages which are visited by IE P2P users.